 So, if your chickens stopped laying without explanation, put them in their coop for a week or so to see if any eggs appear.

+If it’s winter, this may be the problem.
 Most chickens require 14 hours of daylight in order to lay eggs.